afunnydev/tinysociety/content/articles/2018-07-31-how-to-choose-the-right-tiny-house-appliances.md

 draft: false
 noindex: false
 ---
 There’s a lot to consider when choosing appliances for a Tiny House.
-Of course size an important consideration when every square foot—or even square inch—counts.
+Of course size is an important consideration when every square foot—or even square inch—counts.
 If the Tiny House is intended to be off-grid, or potentially off-grid at some point in the future, it’s important to take appliance wattage and alternative energy compatibility into account.
 Choosing between propane, on-grid electricity, or alternative energy to power the Tiny House appliances is another important decision.
 In this article, I’ll take you through the considerations and options for equipping a Tiny House with appliances for the kitchen, laundry area, bathroom, and the entire Tiny House.

-## What Appliances Do I Need in My Tiny House?
+## What appliances do I need in my Tiny House?

 Here’s a simple checklist of appliances to consider including in a Tiny House.
 This is a somewhat comprehensive list, and I’m by no means suggesting that every appliance on it should be included in every Tiny House.
 But it’s a good place to start to make sure nothing will be left out.